-Apart from the low quality of the image on the HMD indicated in both questionnaire (Fig. 3-b) and the complementary interview, the WPA was successfully used in the tele-presence scenario.
-As both surgeons mentioned, the tele-presence scenario was the best application for the WPA.
-However, in this scenario we observed the problem of overlapping between human to human conversation and voice commands to the system.
-This indicates a need for more touch-less input modalities (e.g. gaze) to avoid overlap between the input modality (voice commands) and surgeons' conversation.
-The most challenging scenario was the ward round which revealed the social problems of using Google Glass in parallel with human to human interactions.
-Apart from the social problems, the small HMD of the Glass turned out to be a limitation for intensive text readings which is in line with the concept of microinteractions [15] where interacting with the device should not exceed 4 s.
-To achieve such fast interactions, the WPA needs to prepare the information for the surgeons in a way that the surgeon can get what s/he needs at a glance.
+Apart from the perceived low quality of the images shown on the HMD which was mentioned in both the questionnaire (Fig. 7-b) and the complementary interviews, the WPA was successfully used in the telepresence scenario.
+As both surgeons mentioned, the tele-presence scenario was the best application for our WPA implementation.
+However, in this scenario we observed the problem of overlap between human to human conversation and voice commands directed towards the system.
+This indicates a need for other touch-less input modalities (e.g. gaze) to avoid overlap between the input modality (voice commands) and surgeons' conversation.
+The most challenging scenario turned out to be the mobile access to the health records in the context of ward rounds which revealed the social problems of using Google Glass in parallel with human to human interactions.
+Apart from the social problems, the small HMD of the Google Glass turned out to be a limitation for intensive text reading which is in line with the concept of microinteractions [19] that recommends the fact that interactions with the device should not exceed 4 seconds.
+To achieve such fast interactions, the WPA would need to prepare the information for the surgeons in such a way that the surgeon can get the information at a glance with basically no demand for information navigation.

-The three scenarios in this paper are representatives of three types of interaction.
-(1) The touch-less interaction scenario defines the WPA as an interface between the user and other computers.
+The three scenarios in this paper made use of three different types of interaction.
+(1) The touch-less interaction scenario defined the WPA as an interface between the user and other computers.
 In this type of scenarios, the human agent interacts with two different computers in parallel.
-(2) In the tele-presence scenario, the WPA is defined as an interface between two human agents which means the user interacts with another human agent through the WPA and there is no parallel interaction.
-(3) In the ward round scenario, the user interacts with another human agent and with the WPA in parallel.
-If we look at the results of the questionnaires and interviews, we can conclude that the WPA got the best scores in the tele-presence scenario where there was no parallel interaction, and the user interacts sequentially with the WPA and the other human agent.
-In the touch-less interaction scenario, the usability of the WPA is evaluated as average.
+(2) In the tele-presence scenario, the WPA plays the role of an interface between two human agents where the user interacts with another human agent through the WPA and there is no parallel interaction.
+(3) In the ward round scenario, the user interacts with another human agent (the patient) and with the WPA in parallel.
+If we look at the results of the questionnaires and interviews, we can conclude that the WPA got the best scores in the tele-presence scenario where there was no parallel interaction, and the user interacts sequentially with the WPA and the other human agent (the remote colleague).
+In the touchless interaction scenario, the usability of the WPA is assessed by the participants as average.
 In this scenario, the user interacts with two computers in parallel: the WPA and X-ray/MRI systems.
-The most challenging scenario is the ward round where the user needs to interact in parallel with the WPA and a human agent.
-Acknowledgements.
-We thank Sanne Jensen at the ITX hospital simulation facility as well as MD Ulrik Kaehler Olesen, Dept. of Traumatology and Orthopedic Surgery, Rigshospitalet, Copenhagen.
-This work was supported by the EU Marie Curie Network iCareNet under grant number 264738.
+The most challenging scenario was the ward round where the user had to interact in parallel with the WPA and a human agent.